cesotov/demoansible/linux/README.md

 Edit the `Linux / System Roles` job to include the list of roles that you wish to apply and the variables applicable for each role.
 See documentation [here](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/rhel_system_roles) for configuring System Roles.

 ## Suggested Usage
 **Linux / Register** - Use this job to register systems to Red Hat Insights for showing Advisor recommendations and dynamic inventory.
+Note that the "Ansible Group" will create an AAP inventory group, as well as tag hosts with that group name in Insights.

 **Linux / Troubleshoot** - Use this job to show incident response troubleshooting and basic running of commands with an Ansible Playbook.